 Of course, nobody got shot by crack dealers on the Mall, whatever the hour, and he wasn't about to go wandering through the streets of Anacostia.
-All the same, except for a quick jaunt past the Vietnam Memorial over to the Reflecting Pool and back, he had stayed in his car.
+All the same, except for a quick jaunt past the Vietnam

 Nobody had bothered him during his walk; he had glimpsed a few other people strolling the area, but they were just dark shapes in the distance.